modusami/JobFinderEnhanced/README.md

 The following **additional** features are implemented:

 -   [✅] Routing to a non-existent page displays a 404 not found error image
+-   [✅] a certain item on the details page must have a logo associated with it

 ## Video Walkthrough